moldiscovery/sars-cromatic/README.md

-# This directory contains the folowing files #
+# This directory contains the following files #

 1. **ANNOTATION.csv**
   - This file contains, for each cavity in the full collection, all annotations: